 - Verbal correction, oral or written.

 - Cooling-off time or a brief "time-out" period, in accordance with law.

 - Seating changes within the classroom or vehicles owned or operated by the district.

 - Temporary confiscation of items that disrupt the educational process.

 - Rewards or demerits.

 - Behavioral contracts.

 - Counseling by teachers, school counselors, or administrative personnel.

 - Parent-teacher conferences.

 - Behavior coaching.

-- Anger management classes.

-- Mediation (victim-offender).

-- Classroom circles.

-- Family group conferencing.

-- Grade reductions for cheating, plagiarism, and as otherwise permitted by policy.

-- Detention, including outside regular school hours.

-- Sending the student to the office, another assigned area, or to in-school suspension (ISS). - Assignment of school duties, such as cleaning or picking up litter. - Withdrawal of privileges, such as participation in extracurricular activities, eligibility for seeking and holding honorary offices, or membership in school-sponsored clubs and organizations. - Penalties identified in student organizations' extracurricular standards of behavior. - Restriction or revocation of district transportation privileges. - School-assessed and school-administered probation. - Corporal punishment, unless the student's parent or guardian has provided a signed statement prohibiting its use. - In-school suspension, as specified in In-School Suspension. - Out-of-school suspension, as specified in Out-of-School Suspension. - Placement in a DAEP, as specified in DAEP. - Expulsion and/or placement in an alternative educational setting, as specified in Placement and/or Expulsion for Certain Offenses. - Expulsion, as specified in Expulsion. - Referral to an outside agency or legal authority for criminal prosecution in addition to disciplinary measures imposed by the district. - Other strategies and consequences as determined by school officials.
+- Anger management classes. - Mediation (victim-offender). - Classroom circles. - Family group conferencing. - Grade reductions for cheating, plagiarism, and as otherwise permitted by policy. - Detention, including outside regular school hours. - Sending the student to the office, another assigned area, or to in-school suspension (ISS). - Assignment of school duties, such as cleaning or picking up litter. - Withdrawal of privileges, such as participation in extracurricular activities, eligibility for seeking and holding honorary offices, or membership in school-sponsored clubs and organizations. - Penalties identified in student organizations' extracurricular standards of behavior. - Restriction or revocation of district transportation privileges. - School-assessed and school-administered probation. - In-school suspension, as specified in In-School Suspension. - Out-of-school suspension, as specified in Out-of-School Suspension. - Placement in a DAEP, as specified in Disciplinary Alternative Education Program (DAEP) Placement. - Expulsion and/or placement in an alternative educational setting, as specified in Placement and/or Expulsion for Certain Offenses. - Expulsion, as specified in Expulsion. - Referral to an outside agency or legal authority for criminal prosecution in addition to disciplinary measures imposed by the district. - Other strategies and consequences as determined by school officials.